UBi-courses/essentials-bioinformatics-2025/practicos/day1/04_genome_annotation/enunciado.md

 In this practical we will perform gene prediction on the assembled genomes of *Saccharomyces cerevisiae* using the web tool Augustus.
 Augustus can combine statistical models (ab initio), gene expression data, and evolutionary conservation to predict gene structures.
 In our case, we will use a combination of Hidden Markov Models (HMM) and expression data, and we will then evaluate the predictions using BUSCO (Benchmarking Universal Single-Copy Orthologs).
-Finally, we will perform functional annotation of the predicted genes using two complementary approaches:

-- BLAST searches against the UniProt-SwissProt database (a manually curated protein and functional annotation database).

-- Blast-Koala for functional annotation and EC number assignment.

 ---